DataCircles/traffic_collisions_ml_team2/README.md

-# traffic_collisions_ml_team2
+# Traffic Collision Machine Learning Project

-Public repository containing Machine Learning Team 2's materials for the Traffic Collisions Project, organized by the Projects Circle
+This public repository contains the Machine Learning Team's materials for the Traffic Collisions Project, organized by the Projects Circle.

+### Project Team Members
+- Warren
+- Luna
+- Nazifataha